Skip to main content

 How Does Factoring Work for Trucking Companies?

-Factoring is the process of selling unpaid invoices (also called assignment of accounts receivable) to a factoring company at a discount.
+Factoring means selling unpaid invoices to a factoring company at a discount.
+This process is also called assigning accounts receivable.
 Here’s how it works:

-- The remaining balance is sent to the trucking company after deducting the factoring company’s fee.
+4. The factoring company sends the remaining balance to the trucking company after taking its fee.

-- This setup helps trucking businesses avoid cash flow gaps while waiting for brokers to pay, which can sometimes take 30, 60, or even 90 days.
+5. This helps trucking companies avoid cash flow gaps while they wait for brokers to pay, which can sometimes take 30, 60, or even 90 days.

 Can Brokers Ignore a Notice of Assignment?

 No, they can’t — at least, not legally.
-Once a factoring company has sent an assignment notice, brokers are required to send payments directly to the factoring company.
-If they fail to do so and pay the carrier instead, they may still be liable for the invoice payment to the factoring company.
-This protects the factoring company’s rights and ensures truckers get the cash they need without unnecessary financial disputes.
+After the factoring company sends the notice, brokers must pay the factoring company directly.
+If they fail to do so and pay the carrier instead, they may still have to pay the invoice to the factoring company.
+This protects the factoring company and helps truckers get the cash they need without payment disputes.

 What Is an NOA Release Letter and When Is It Needed?

 An NOA release letter is issued when a trucking company ends its relationship with a factoring company.
-This document notifies brokers that the assignment of accounts receivable has ended, and future payments should go directly to the carrier or a new factoring company.
+This document is used to notify your customers that the assignment of accounts receivable has ended, and all future payments should be sent directly to the carrier or the new factoring company.

 A trucking company might need an NOA release letter when: